 A prerequisite is a requirement that must be fulfilled prior to enrolling in a specific course.
 A corequisite is a course which either must or can be taken in the same semester as the course for which it is listed.
 Students should check the course descriptions in Chapter 9 of this catalog to be sure they have met course prerequisites prior to attempting to register for classes.
-Most courses at ASU Mid-South require students to complete Developmental English and Developmental Reading or to have placement scores which exempt them from these courses.
+Most courses at ASU Mid-South require students to complete Foundations of Writing and Foundations of Reading or to have placement scores which exempt them from these courses.
 Other prerequisites are listed in the course descriptions.